How Should AI Safety Benchmarks Benchmark Safety?: Illustrative Studies: From Benchmark Scores to Deployment Risk and Lived Harms

+where $N_{\mathrm{annual\ queries}}$ is the annual number of platform queries; $J$ denotes a jailbreak-pattern query; $C$ denotes a copyright-related request; $F$ denotes a model failure; $E$ denotes enforcement or monetary liability; and $L$ denotes the resulting financial loss.
+HarmBench's attack-success rate corresponds to $P(F\mid J,C)$; WildChat estimates $P(J)$; $P(C\mid J)$ is the proportion of jailbreak queries that are copyright-related; the litigation-to-takedown ratio approximates $P(E\mid F,C)$; and the statutory-damages distribution estimates $\mathbb{E}[L\mid E,F,C]$.

-\textit{Benchmark failure rate ($B \approx 10^{-2}$).} HarmBench~\citep{114HarmBench} reports that GPT-4 Turbo exhibits an attack success rate of approximately $0.6\%$ on copyright-related behaviors under the ``Human Jailbreak'' setting.
+\textit{Conditional benchmark failure rate ($P(F\mid J,C)\approx 10^{-2}$).} HarmBench~\citepbench{114HarmBench} reports that \texttt{GPT-4 Turbo} exhibits an attack success rate of approximately $0.6\%$ on copyright-related behaviors under the ``Human Jailbreak'' setting.
 This setting evaluates model behavior under a fixed set of in-the-wild jailbreak templates~\citep{shen2024anything}, into which copyright-related behavior strings are inserted as user requests.
-We treat this quantity as a \textbf{conditional failure probability} under a specific adversarial prompt distribution.
+We therefore treat this quantity as a conditional failure probability under a specific distribution of adversarial copyright-related prompts.

-\textit{Jailbreak prevalence ($C_{\text{jailbreak}} \approx 10^{-2}$).} WildChat~\citep{zhao2024wildchat} shows that prominent adversarial jailbreak prompt patterns appear in approximately $1\%$ of real-world user interactions (9,845 out of 1,039,785 queries).
-Using this aggregate jailbreak prevalence as a proxy for copyright-specific adversarial attempts likely overestimates copyright risk, since many jailbreaks target unrelated behaviors, while simultaneously underestimating it insofar as copyright-violating requests can be non-adversarial (e.g., direct requests to reproduce paywalled text).
-For our purposes, this proxy suffices to illustrate uncertainty propagation at the order-of-magnitude level.
+\textit{Jailbreak and copyright-request prevalence ($P(J)P(C\mid J)\approx 10^{-2}$).} WildChat~\citep{zhao2024wildchat} shows that prominent adversarial jailbreak prompt patterns appear in approximately $1\%$ of real-world user interactions (9,845 out of 1,039,785 queries).
+A reliable estimate of $P(C\mid J)$, the proportion of jailbreak-pattern queries that concern copyright-related requests, is unavailable.
+We therefore use the aggregate jailbreak prevalence as a proxy for the combined prevalence term $P(J)P(C\mid J)$.
+This likely overestimates copyright risk because many jailbreaks target unrelated behaviors, while potentially underestimating it because copyright-violating requests may also be non-adversarial, such as direct requests to reproduce paywalled text.
+Accordingly, the resulting estimate is intended only to illustrate uncertainty propagation at the order-of-magnitude level.

-\textit{Enforcement rate ($C_{\text{enforce}} \approx 10^{-3}$).} A critical ecological consideration is that infringement does not imply litigation or payment.
-TRAC reports 3,944 new federal copyright infringement cases filed annually~\citep{trac2016copyright}, while the Lumen Database receives approximately 5,000--7,000 takedown notices per day---the majority of which are DMCA (copyright-based) notices~\citep{lumen2019database}.
-Annualizing the latter yields roughly $2 \times 10^{6}$ notices per year, giving:
+\textit{Enforcement probability ($P(E\mid F,C)\approx 10^{-3}$).} A critical ecological consideration is that infringement does not imply litigation or payment.
+TRAC reports 3,944 new federal copyright infringement cases filed annually~\citep{trac2016copyright}, while the Lumen Database receives approximately 5,000--7,000 takedown notices per day---the majority of which are DMCA, or copyright-based, notices~\citep{lumen2019database}.
+Annualizing the latter yields roughly $2\times10^{6}$ notices per year, giving